 Note: if you are using Cascading Style Sheets (CSS) for your site's layout, this article does not apply to you.
 You can easily code your layout so that your content appears first using CSS and still position it anywhere on the page, without using any coding tricks.

 This article makes the assumption that you already know how to create a website, either directly in HTML and CSS, or using a web editor like Dreamweaver, Nvu or KompoZer.
-If this is not true, please see The Beginner's A-Z Guide to Starting/Creating Your Own Website instead.
+If this is not true, please see How to Start / Create a Website instead.

 Here are a couple of reasons why some web designers prefer to present their content first on a web page:

 The most important reason for presenting content first on a web page is that it makes your website more accessible to blind visitors who rely on screen readers to "view" your site's contents.